aberloro/School_District_Analysis/README.md

 ### Deliverables
  1. Replace Thomas High School (THS) reading and math scores for the 9th graders with NaN.
  2. Create a District Summary that shows:
-    - the total number of schools
-    - the total number of students
+     - The total number of schools and students
-    - the total budget
+     - The total budget
-    - average math score
-    - average reading score
-    - the percent of students passing math
+     - Average math and reading scores
-    - the percent of students passing reading
+     - The percent of students passing math and reading
-    - the percent of students passing both math and reading
+     - The percent of students passing both math and reading
  4. Create a School Summary that shows the following per school:
-    - the type of school (distrct or charter)
+     - The type of school (distrct or charter)
-    - the student population
+     - The student population
-    - the school budget
-    - the per student budget
+     - The school budget and per student budget
-    - average math score
-    - average reading score
-    - the percent of students passing math
+     - Average math and reading scores
-    - the percent of students passing reading
+     - Percent of students passing math and reading
-    - the percent of students passing both math and reading
+     - Percent of students passing both math and reading
  5. Top 5 performaing schools based on overall passing rate
  6. Bottom 5 performing schools based on overall passsing rate
  7. Average math scores by grade level from each school